Last updated on February 6, 2026

 Godless Shrine | Illustration by Cliff Childs

-Having an efficient and supportive mana base is crucial to any deck regardless of format and power level, and can be the quickest way to lose a game.
-You need to make sure to properly evaluate what duals you need, how many of each color, and what lands work best with one another when trying to build your mana base.
+Having an efficient and supportive mana base is crucial to any deck regardless of format and power level, and failing to construct a proper mana base can be the quickest way to lose a game.
+You need to make sure to correctly evaluate what duals you need, how many of each color, and what lands work best with one another when trying to build your mana base.
 Especially for Commander decks.

-That’s why today I’m coming at you with a complete breakdown of the Orzhov () dual lands including a full ranking, why each land is great or lackluster, and which ones you should consider for Commander versus other formats.
+That’s why today I come at you with a complete breakdown of Orzhov lands, including a full ranking, why each land is great or lackluster, and which ones you should consider for Commander versus other formats.

 Let’s jump in!

-First up on the list is Starlit Sanctum.
-It’s not a dual land, but it is an Orzhov utility land, which will be included in today’s rankings.
-This isn’t a bad card, don’t get me wrong, but it’s hyper specifically useful in cleric tribal and doesn’t even tap for white or black.
+Starlit Sanctum isn't a dual land, but it is an Orzhov utility land, which will be included in today’s rankings.
+This isn’t a bad card, don’t get me wrong, but it’s hyper specifically useful in cleric decks and doesn’t even tap for white or black.

 Next up is Orzhova, the Church of Deals.
-This land taps for a colorless but can also drain a single opponent of one life for .
+This land taps for a colorless mana but can also drain a single opponent of 1 life for .
 That’s super expensive, and it doesn’t even tap for white or black like Starlit Sanctum.

 Scoured Barrens, like Snowfield Sinkhole, is a slightly improved version of Forsaken Sanctuary.
-It enters tapped, taps for both white and black, and has an extra small benefit of gaining you one life.
+It enters tapped, taps for both white and black, and has an extra small benefit of gaining you 1 life.

 This is pretty great fixing in Limited.
 While it can see play in lifegain decks that use both colors, it’s pretty much D-tier fixing in the Constructed formats that it’s legal in.